JulianT2013/v4-documentation/_v4 documentation/installation.md

    ![Activate Plugin](https://gpdfv4.pv/app/uploads/2015/10/activate-gravity-pdf.png)

 #### Manually [(#manual)](#manual){#manual}

+Download the plugin zip file from WordPress.org and upload through your WordPress admin area.

 1. Access the plugin's [WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 4.x.x` button.
    ![Download the latest version of the plugin](https://gpdfv4.pv/app/uploads/2015/10/download-plugin.png)
 1. In your WordPress admin area, navigate to the `Plugins -> Add New` page then select the `Upload Plugin` button (located to the right of the `Add Plugin` title)